 Skip to content

-It should be easy to find ice rinks to go skating in Toronto.
-It’s a winter city.
+Toronto is a winter city.
 We are blanketed in snow for a third of the year, at least.
 It gets freezing cold here.
-But we are in denial.
+Some of our citizens cocoon inside for months or flee to beaches far away.
+And some of us go ice skating!

-Lacing up and hitting the ice at one of the many outdoor skating rinks in Toronto is easy and low cost — rinks are generally free, with reasonable rates for skate rentals/helmets etc. In the cold, dark winter months, it’s the best way I know to get outside your place (and your own head), for fresh air and exercise.
+Lacing up and hitting the ice at one of the many outdoor ice skating rinks in Toronto is easy and low cost — rinks are generally free, with reasonable rates for skate rentals/helmets etc.

 Disclosure: My blog contains links from Affiliate programmes.
 At no extra cost to you, if you make a purchase from these links, I earn a small commissionThank you for supporting my work and the site!